 We look forward to serving your child and family this school year.
 With the COVID-19 pandemic still active, we have developed a plan to safely connect with you.
-Please see Fall Reopening Plan, COVID-19 Operational Plan and Supplemental Health Guidance.
+Please see Parent Letter / Parent Letter(Spanish) and Transitional COVID-19 Operating Plan & Supplemental Health Guidance / Transitional COVID-19 Operating Plan & Supplemental Health Guidance(Spanish).

 Watch this video, courtesy of the National Head Start Association.
 Then scroll below for more information about the Lower Columbia College Head Start program.